JULIAN M C SCOTT ARTIST

 Syon Park Art Centre, London.
 Three person show with Pip Thompson and Ann-Marie Foster.

-The Gallery, Acme Studios, Brixton.
+Acme Studio Gallery, Brixton.
 Solo Show.

 National Museum of Wales.
 Cardiff.

-Kanagawa Prefectural Gallery (Catalogue).
+Kanagawa Prefectural Gallery.
 Kanagawa, Japan.
+(Catalogue)

 The Festival Gallery, Bath.
 Two person show with Howard Hodgkin.